8 Fixed Mindset and Growth Mindset Examples and How to Help Kids Improve

 Fixed mindset: “It feels like the coach is criticizing my ability to play soccer.
 I must be terrible at this game.”

-Growth mindset: “I’m glad the coach was able to give me advice.
+Growth mindset: “I’m glad the coach gave me advice.
 After more practice, his advice improved my skills.”

 Advice: In this case, it would be helpful for the coach to encourage Connor to immediately put his advice into practice and ask Connor if the advice helps.
 It can be helpful for kids to see results from the negative feedback given and to feel like they’re having a two-way conversation with the person giving the advice.
 It can also be helpful for adults to ask if the child needs any other support.